Statue of Leonardo da Vinci

-Leonardo da Vinci is a man known to have had many different titles and professions during his lifetime.
+Leonardo da Vinci is known to have had many different titles and professions during his lifetime.
 He was able to master this profession because he was a genius.
-But more than just being a genius, Leonardo is also self-educated and never stopped learning.
+But more than just being a genius, Leonardo is self-educated and never stopped learning.
 He had an insatiable amount of curiosity about all kinds of subjects.

 Leonardo da Vinci And His Different Professions

-Leonardo was a man that was known to have a variety of professions.
+Leonardo was a man who was known to have a variety of professions.
 We can all say that he was a brilliant artist, but even with his art, his patrons often got frustrated and asked to return the money as he did not complete a commission.

 Also an artist, he was a notoriously slow painter and would complete his work late.
-Yet the few pieces of artwork he left are considered some of the most important pieces of art ever created.
+Yet the few pieces of artwork he left are considered some of the most important pieces ever created.

 Like the rest of us, he could master many of these professions, and many he did not.
 But no one can fault him for trying to master and learn so many different professions.